Articulated Halloween Card: Twisted Jack

 Awl

-We will also need the Twisted Jack cut file from the Haunted Library.
+We will also need the Twisted Jack cut file available in the Making Make Believe Shop.

-The file includes all five layers to construct your Twisted Jack – four cut layers and one Print Then Cut layer.
+The file includes all five layers you need to construct your Twisted Jack โ four cut layers and one Print Then Cut layer.

 Cutting Edge